 Voicings

 Every chord type is defined by its characteristic combination of intervals.
 But there is no obligatory order of these intervals.
-A major chord for example consists of its root (1), major 3rd (3) and a perfect 5th (5).
+A major chord for example consists of its root (1), a major 3rd (3), and a perfect 5th (5).
 No matter if the sequence is 1 3 5 or for example 1 5 3 or 3 5 1, it is still the same major chord.

 Every possible sequence of intervals of a chord